SC calls Hathras episode ‘horrible’, UP govt seeks probe monitored by top court | Politics

 Police arrested four people in Mathura the previous night while they were on their way to Hathras, alleging that they were linked to the Popular Front of India (PFI), an organisation accused by the state government of fomenting violence over the Citizenship Amendment Act.
 A journalists’ body, however, said one of the men arrested is its office-bearer and was heading to Hathras as part of his professional duties.

-The Kerala Union of Working Journalists (KUWJ) sent a letter to Prime Minister Narendra Modi seeking Sidhique Kappan's release and also filed a habeas corpus petition in the Supreme Court.
-Hearing another petition related to the Hathras incident, the Supreme Court directed the UP government to inform it by October 8 about the steps taken to protect witnesses in the case.
+The Kerala Union of Working Journalists (KUWJ) sent a letter to Prime Minister Narendra Modi seeking Sidhique Kappan’s release and also filed a habeas corpus petition in the Supreme Court.
+Hearing another petition, the Supreme Court directed the UP government to inform it by October 8 about the steps taken to protect witnesses in the case.

 ALSO READ